djbeadle/InhalerTracker/README.md

 - Judge it
 - Perform machine learning<sup>2</sup> on it
 - Write to a blockchain

+### TODO:
+- Add a dark mode
+- Add a today widget
+- Graduate undergrad
+- Get a job

 <sup>1</sup> Just kidding, but I'm sure someone else is.